ddimitrov90/EverliveSDK/README.md

     }

+## GeoPoint

+You can use the GeoPoint class to map a property of geolocation type in your custom data class.
+This way you have access to the longitude and lattitude of the saved location.

+	let location = CLLocation(latitude: item.LocationProp.Latitude, longitude: item.LocationProp.Longitude)

+In order to save the location, you just have to create a GeoPoint object and populate the longitute and lattitude values.

+    item.LocationProp = GeoPoint()
+    item.LocationProp.Latitude = self.currentLocation.latitude
+    item.LocationProp.Longitude = self.currentLocation.longitude

+For more information on how to get the current location or show location info based on the geolocation field, visit [this](http://ddimitrov.net/#!/details/geopoint-support) post in my blog.

 ## Users

 The SDK comes with a predefined User class that represents the users in the backend.
 The class is simply based on the DataItem class with a few properties added.
 So all CRUD operations are valid in the same way, but only by using the **User()** handler of the **EverliveApp** instance.